Terminology of the obsolete concept

 - obsolete: too vague, too long and too generic.

-Automatically resolve troublesome changesets (unstable, latecomer and divergent)
+Automatically resolve troublesome changesets (unstable, bumped and divergent)

 This is an important name as hg pull/push will suggest it the same way it suggest merging when you add heads.